contentauth/c2pa-python/docs/native-resources-management.md

 ### Lock ordering

 Two threads acquiring the same pair of locks in opposite orders can deadlock, each waiting on what the other holds.
-The SDK avoids this with one fixed order, from outermost to innermost: a method-specific lock (where a method serializes itself against other calls to itself), then the lock of the object a method is called on, then the lock of any object it borrows for the call.
+This Python SDK avoids this with one fixed order, from outermost to innermost: a method-specific lock (where a method serializes itself against other calls to itself), then the lock of the object a method is called on, then the lock of any object it borrows for the call.
 A borrowed object's lock is always taken inside the operating object's lock, never the reverse, and a lock held across a native call must be one no callback path acquires.

 ### Borrowing vs consuming